knuxzq/knuxzq.github.io/content/authors/admin/_index.md

 # Author's website URL
 website: ""
 ---
 Hello, my name is Ziqiang Xu.
 I was born in 2002 and am currently a second-year Master’s student in the Department of Robotics & Intelligent Systems Engineering and the AI Convergence Security program at Kyungpook National University.
 I am conducting my research under the supervision of Professor [Bubryur Kim](https://home.knu.ac.kr/HOME/aerospace/sub.htm?nav_code=aer1694405502) at the Artificial Intelligence Application Lab.
-During my undergraduate studies, I had the great honor of collaborating with and receiving guidance from Professors [Yingliang Zhao](https://5y.nuc.edu.cn/info/1695/12878.htm).
+During my undergraduate studies, I had the great honor of collaborating with and receiving guidance from Professor [Yingliang Zhao](https://5y.nuc.edu.cn/info/1695/12878.htm).

 My research interests include artificial intelligence, deep learning, computer vision, image processing, and related fields.

 I have completed several projects, including:

-1. A Laboratory Management System Based on WeChat Mini Programs – Undergraduate Thesis (2023)
+1. A Laboratory Management System Based on WeChat Mini Programs
+   – Undergraduate Thesis (2023)

-2. MultiScale-GreenViT: A Vision Transformer Framework for High-Precision Urban Green Space Segmentation and Quantification – Submitted to a journal (2025)
+2. MultiScale-GreenViT: A Vision Transformer Framework for High-Precision Urban Green Space Segmentation and Quantification
+   – Submitted to a journal (2025)

-3. Astronomical Object Recognition Based on Deep Learning – Currently being further developed (2025)
+3. Astronomical Object Recognition Based on Deep Learning
+   – Currently being further developed (2025)

 At present, I am working on the detection and analysis of cosmic resources based on image data.